Suzanna L Brauer

 David R. Socky is a retired software systems engineer with General Electric at Salem, Virginia, and owner of Hodag Video Productions.
 Dave has been a member of the CCV Board since 2006, and is currently the webmaster for CCV.
 He holds two Bachelor degrees, one in Business Administration/Management from Ohio University and one in Electrical Engineering (EE) from Cleveland State University, as well as a Masters degree in EE from Virginia Tech.
 Dave started caving in 1974 and has surveyed and explored countless numbers of caves since, including Hellhole in West Virginia and Omega in Virginia, and is currently engaged in several survey and exploration projects.
-He is responsible for production of the video of Grand Caverns and an educational video of Mammoth Cave, and is a video production staff of the Photo Salon of the annual convention of the National Speleological Society.
+He is responsible for production of the video of Grand Caverns and an educational video of Mammoth Cave, and is the Co-chair of the NSS Awards Salon of the annual convention of the National Speleological Society.
 Dave is a Life Member and a Fellow of the NSS.
-He is also the Secretary of the NSS Video Section, Chair of the NSS AV Library and Chair of the NSS Video Salon.
-In addition, Dave is Editor of Carbide Dump, the newsletter of the Blue Ridge Grotto, a board member of the West Virginia Association for Cave Studies, a director of the Virginia Speleological Survey, and a member of the Cave Research Foundation.
+He is also the Secretary of the NSS Video Section, Chair of the NSS AV Library, President of the Virginia Speleological Survey (VSS), and Chair of the NSS Video Salon.
+In addition, Dave is Editor of Carbide Dump, the newsletter of the Blue Ridge Grotto, a board member of the West Virginia Association for Cave Studies, and a member of the Cave Research Foundation.

 Janet Tinkham (National Speleological Society Member #24525) has been involved in caving and karst related projects for the last 31 years and is honored to be serving a second term on the Cave Conservancy of Virginias Board of Directors.
 In 1991 Janet became one of the founding members of the Front Royal Grotto (VA), a chapter of the National Speleological Society and currently serves as its Chair.
 In addition, she is currently Chair of the Virginia Region Land Owner Award Committee and in 2008 was honored to become a Fellow of the National Speleological Society.
 Much of Janet’s cave conservation experience came about through volunteer work with the VA Department of Conservation and Recreation Karst Project assisting with groundwater studies, Groundwater Festival workshops, Karst Model demonstrations at community events and development of a brochure “Sinkholes, Doorway to your Drinking Water”.
 In recent years she has been active with the Ogden’s Cave Stewardship Committee and looks forward to working with the Natural Heritage Program on Ogden’s Natural Cave Preserve conservation efforts.
 Many of these projects allowed Janet to gain valuable experience in relations with landowners, government officials and community members.
 Continuing to serve in areas of environmental education and cave and karst conservation is and will continue to be a lifelong commitment.